verokim85/verokim85.github.io/_posts/2018-02-10-nested_hashes.markdown

-Hashes store data in keys and can be assessed by the key name:
+Hashes store data in keys and values can be assessed by the key name:

     shop = {"vegetable" => "onion", "fruit" => "apple", "drink" => "sprite"}